kasouza/wvim/README.md

-# wvim
-A very simple vim clone for web!
+# wvim - A vim clone for the web!

-It's basically a way worst version of vim!!!

-It is a modal editor (normal, insertion and command modes) and <strike>amazingly</strike> it's also possible to edit mutiple buffers at the same time!
+WVim is very simple clone of the Vim text editor, with just some of the most basic features (basic movement and opening/closing files).

 Take a look at it!